cozy/cozy-ui/react/Alerter/Readme.md

 ### Alert with a button

-The `Alert` methods support an optionnal second parameter, which can be used to add a button to the notification, with the `buttonText` and `buttonAction` keys:
+The `Alerter` methods support an optionnal second parameter, which can be used to add a button to the notification, with the `buttonText` and `buttonAction` keys:

 ```
 import Alerter from 'cozy-ui/transpiled/react/Alerter';